mmaderic/FluentGraphQL/README.md

 ```
 This example is explicitly using admin header in all requests by setting 'UseAdminHeader' to true. \
-In order to use 'AuthenticationHeaderValue' instead, use 'AuthenticationHeaderProvider' option.
-You can also override this settings by using admin header explicitly for mutations or queries exclusive. \
+In order to use 'AuthenticationHeaderValue' instead, 'AuthenticationHeaderProvider' option should be used.
+This settings can be overriden by using admin header explicitly for mutations or queries exclusive. \
 Please refer to the [Options](https://github.com/mmaderic/FluentGraphQL/blob/master/Documentation/02.options.md) documentation for more detailed information.

 *Admin header can be explicitly set at any point of time by using UseAdminHeader() client method*

-In order to use client, simply inject IGraphQLClient interface into your handlers/services.
+In order to use client, IGraphQLClient interface should be injected into depending handlers/services.

 ```
   public class MyHandler